Home » Best Forex Brokers in June 2026 » Market Makers Forex Brokers

 Top 10 Forex Brokers Utilizing the Market-Maker Execution Model

-XM is a regulated forex broker with licenses from CySEC, ASIC, IFSC (Belize) that serves over 15 million customers worldwide.
+XM is a regulated market maker, acting as the counterparty to clients’ trades.
+The forex broker operates through licenses from CySEC (Cyprus), ASIC (Australia), IFSC (Belize) among other regulators, and that serves over 20 million customers worldwide.
 It offers two main account types, Standard and Ultra Low.
-Spreads start from 0.8 pips for Ultra Low and 1.6 pips for Standard accounts on a commission-free basis.
+EUR/USD spreads start from 0.8 pips for the Ultra Low and 1.6 pips for Standard account on a commission-free basis.

 Launched in 2007, eToro executes orders through an internal dealing desk and acts as a counterparty to customers’ trades, generating revenue through the bid/ask spread rather than commissions.
 The broker sources market data from various independent liquidity providers to ensure competitive pricing.
 It currently offers a range of over 9,000 CFD markets, including 65 currency pairs.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-50% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money. - 3.
-AvaTrade
+52% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money.

 IG is among the longest-running forex brokers with an industry experience spanning over 50 years.
 As a market maker, IG derives its pricing from various independent venues and liquidity providers to offer consistent spreads that align with broader market conditions.
 Onboarding clients can open a standard account where all orders pass through the broker’s proprietary dealing desk.
 Spreads for EUR/USD typically start from 0.6 pips and average near 0.85 pips with zero commissions charged.